Sequence and Consequence: Completeness for

-This establishes our desired completeness result: \begin{theorem}[= the completeness half of \cref{ordseqcompleteness}] Every consistent sentence of \vflat is true in some finite ordinal sequence model, closed under non-empty tailhood, in which every sequence has length less than $\omega^\omega$. \end{theorem} \begin{proof} Given a consistent sentence $p$ of modal depth $n$ with atoms from $A$, by \cref{statesarestates,exhaustivestates}, there must be a depth-$n$ state description $s$ over $A$ that entails $p$.
-By \cref{truein}, $s$ will be true in $\mathcal{M}_s$, which by \cref{finitetails} is finite and obeys the required length limit.
-By the soundness of \vanf for ordinal sequence models, $p$ is true in $\mathcal{M}_s$.\end{proof}
+where $\theta$ is a tail of $\makeseq{\chooselist(t)}$ for some $t$ in $\tau\slice{:-1}$.
+There are only $k$ such elements $t$, and by the induction hypothesis, each $\makeseq{\chooselist(t)}$ has at most $\frac{3}{2}(k-1)!$ tails.
+So $\makeseq{\tau}$ has at most $\frac{3}{2}k!$ tails. \end{proof} Since the domain of our model $\mathcal{M}_s$ comprises the nonempty tails of an orderly sequence, this gives us the refined completeness result we wanted: \begin{theorem}[= the completeness half of \cref{ordseqcompleteness}] Every consistent sentence of \vflat is true in some finite ordinal sequence model, closed under non-empty tailhood, in which every sequence has length strictly between 0 and $\omega^\omega$. \end{theorem} \begin{proof} Given a consistent sentence $p$ of modal depth $n$ with atoms from $A$, by \cref{statesarestates,exhaustivestates}, there must be a depth-$n$ state description $s \in Y_{\vflat}(A,n)$ that entails $p$ in \stal.
+By \cref{truein}, $s$ will be true in $\mathcal{M}_s$, which by \cref{finitetails} is finite and obeys the specified length limit.
+By the soundness of \stal for order models, $p$ is true in $\mathcal{M}_s$.\end{proof}

 Since ordinal sequence models are also flat order models, it follows that: \begin{theorem}[=the completeness half of \cref{flattcom}] Every consistent sentence of \vflat is true in some finite flat order model. \end{theorem}